1728548

 NHS Doctor’s Essential Advice for Women Who Feel Ignored by GPs

-READ MORE: Saint Le Fort Becomes Fourth Horse Fatality at Cheltenham Festival 2026
+READ MORE: Third Horse Dies at Cheltenham Festival on Final Day

-The advice has resonated with many viewers of the Instagram clips, who appreciate the practical guidance.
-One comment read: “Symptoms diary is such a good idea.
+The doctor’s advice resonated with many viewers who thanked her for suggesting something as simple but effective as a symptom diary.
+One person commented, “Symptoms diary is such a good idea.
 Never thought about it.
 Thank you for sharing.”
-Another said: “Such great advice, thank you!”
+Another wrote, “Such great advice, thank you!”

 SUBSCRIBE FOR UPDATES